-First, many assume that feelings are not right or wrong, they are neutral.
-So to say that anger (whether at God or anybody else) is "not right" is like saying sneezing is not right.
-You just don't apply the labels right and wrong to sneezing.
+First, many assume that feelings are not right or wrong; they are neutral.
+So to say that anger (whether at God or anybody else) is “not right” is like saying sneezing is not right.
+You just don’t apply the labels right and wrong to sneezing.
 It just happens to you.
 That is the way many people think about feelings: they just happen to you.
-Therefore, they are not moral or immoral; they are neutral.
-So for me to say that it is never right to be angry with God is to put the feeling of anger in a category where it doesn't belong, the category of morality.
+Therefore, they are not moral or immoral, but neutral.
+So for me to say that it is never right to be angry with God is to put the feeling of anger in a category where it doesn’t belong, the category of morality.

 This kind of thinking about feelings is one of the reasons there is so much shallow Christianity.
 We think the only things that have moral significance in the world are acts of volition.
 And we think feelings like desire and delight and frustration and anger are not acts of volition, but waves that break on the shore of our souls with no moral significance.
 Small wonder that many people do not earnestly seek to be transformed at the level of feelings, but only of “choices.”
 That makes for a very superficial saint (at best).

-It's the same with anger.
+It’s the same with anger.
 Anger at sin is good (Mark 3:5), but anger at goodness is sin.
 That is why it is never right to be angry with God.
 He is always and only good, no matter how strange and painful his ways with us.
 Anger toward God signifies that he is bad or weak or cruel or foolish.
 None of those is true, and all of them dishonor him.
-Therefore it is never right to be angry at God.
-When Jonah and Job were angry with God, Jonah was rebuked by God (Jonah 4:9) and Job repented in dust and ashes (Job 42:6).
+Therefore, it is never right to be angry at God.
+When Jonah and Job were angry with God, Jonah received God’s rebuke (Jonah 4:9), and Job repented in dust and ashes (Job 42:6).

 So I say it again: It is never right to be angry with God.
 But if you sin in this way, don’t compound it by hypocrisy.
 Tell him the truth and repent.